-Application Note 3(B) to §3B1.2 provides that a defendant ordinarily should not receive a mitigating role adjustment if he or she benefitted from a reduced offense level by virtue of having been convicted of an offense that was "significantly less serious" than warranted by the actual offense conduct.
-Courts also declined to grant an adjustment in cases in which the defendant's base offense level "does not reflect the conduct of the larger conspiracy," regardless of the offense of conviction.
+Application Note 3(B) to §3B1.2 provides that a defendant ordinarily should not receive a mitigating role adjustment if he or she benefitted from a reduced offense level by virtue of having been convicted of an offense that was "significantly less serious than warranted by his actual criminal conduct."
+Courts also have declined to grant an adjustment in cases in which the defendant's base offense level "does not reflect the conduct of the larger conspiracy," regardless of the offense of conviction.